-Law 28/11 governs downstream operations of crude oil refining and the storage, transportation, distribution and commercialisation of petroleum products undertaken by refinery operators, storage operators, transportation operators, distribution operators, wholesalers and retailers.
+Law 28/11 (as amended by Presidential Decree 208/19) governs downstream operations of crude oil refining and the storage, transportation, distribution and commercialisation of petroleum products undertaken by refinery operators, storage operators, transportation operators, distribution operators, wholesalers and retailers.
 Access to such activities is open to all economic agents, who may even exercise several of the abovementioned activities subject to licensing.
-The trade of oil products may be executed through wholesale and retail traders, as per Law 28/11.
-The retail trade of natural gas includes the trade and distribution of liquefied petroleum gas ("LPG"), and the trade of LPG bottles.
-The storage facilities connected to the trade of LPG are subject to licensing under the applicable law.
-The applicable framework for the licensing of the facilities connected to the trade of LPG is Presidential Decree 173/13 of 30 October ("Decree 173/13").
-The facilities connected to the retail trade of LPG bottles are also subject to licensing under the applicable law.